nncarlson/index-map/doc/index_map_type.md

 ```Fortran
 type(index_map) :: imap
 ```
 must be initialized before being used by calling its `init` method.
 There are several possible versions.
 All are collective procedures that must be called by all processes.
-In the MPI implementation most `init` versions take an MPI communicator `comm` as an argument.
+Most `init` versions take an MPI communicator `comm` as an optional argument.
+If not specified, `MPI_COMM_WORLD` is used.
 This communicator is used in all internal MPI calls.
 The `comm` argument is omitted in the CAF implementation.

-1. `call imap%init(comm, bsize [,root])`
+1. `call imap%init(bsize [,comm] [,root])`

   Each process gives its own block size using the scalar integer `bsize`.
   A block size of 0 is allowed.
 The resulting `imap`includes no off-process indices.
 These can be added later using the `add_offp_index` method.

-2. `call imap%init(comm, bsizes [,root])`
+2. `call imap%init(bsizes [,comm] [,root])`

   The root process gives the block sizes for all processes using the rank-1 integer array `bsizes` whose size equals the number of processes.
 A block